IRMACON2024 Schedule

 This will be an informative panel for editors, publishers, and marketing teams handling their own PR.

-5:15 PM Unplugged Time – Do your own thing, or join a group in the lounge
+5:15 PM Unplugged Time – Do your own thing, or join a group in the hotel lounge

 7:00 PM Unplugged Dinners in the Downtown Charlotte area